SanderShark/undetectllm/research.md

 # Now for my next trick, just kidding, testing models now
 This will be done by generation model, so each table will be independent but contain the control data for reference.
 The nature of this test will ask the model only one thing.
 "Rewrite this text in your own words" and then the testing will be redone.
-Additionally we will prompt the model to generate a paragraph of creative writing (R1) on its own using this prompt: "Write a single paragraph of creative text that attempts to prevent AI generation detection" because, why not, lets see if the models can beat the game.
+Additionally, we will prompt the model to generate a paragraph of creative writing (R1) on its own using this prompt: "Write a single paragraph of creative text that attempts to prevent AI generation detection", why not, let's see if the models can beat the game.

 ## OpenAI ChatGPT 3.5:
 ###### test data